Where we work

 Our annual report

 Why DPRK?
 Chronic food insecurity and childhood malnutrition are widespread in the Democratic People's Republic of Korea (DPRK).
-Over 10 million people are undernourished – its hunger problem classified as ‘serious' in the 2018 Global Hunger Index.
-Increased frequency of droughts and floods have also left the country vulnerable.
+Over 10 million people are undernourished and increased frequency of droughts and floods have also left the country vulnerable.

 Our work in DPRK mainly focuses on improving food security and nutrition, water and sanitation, responding to emergencies, and building resilience.

-We are proud of Concern’s strong presence in DPRK, addressing the most complex and protracted humanitarian crisis in the present day scenario.
+We are proud of Concern’s strong presence in DPRK, addressing the most complex and protracted humanitarian crises.

 "People are stunted here because they don’t get enough nutrition as children.
 The physical work that they do every day is enormous."

-We delivered water, sanitation and hygiene (WASH) support and winterisation kits to 4,700 vulnerable women and children.
+We delivered water, sanitation and hygiene (WASH) support to 30,923 vulnerable people in 2019.

 Our work in DPRK focuses on improving food security and nutrition, water and sanitation, responding to emergencies and building resilience.